Akbonline/visual-document-rag/README.md

 </details>

 <details>
-<summary><strong>Why the first chunker is intentionally simple</strong></summary>
+<summary><strong>Why fixed chunks remain the default</strong></summary>

 Fixed token windows provide a controlled baseline.
-The next context experiment will compare that baseline with structure aware handling for tables, figures, captions, and headings while holding retrieval candidates and token budgets constant.
+A 24-query experiment held the query set, retriever, model, prompt, and token budgets constant while comparing fixed and structure-aware context.
+Retrieved answer F1 increased, but the identical-prompt oracle control moved slightly more; the adjusted diagnostic delta was `-0.0024`.
+The heuristic therefore did not earn promotion over the simpler default.

 </details>